openstack/neutron/doc/source/admin/config-dns-res.rst

   .. code-block:: console

-     $ neutron subnet-create --dns-nameserver DNS_RESOLVER
+     $ openstack subnet create --dns-nameserver DNS_RESOLVER

   Replace ``DNS_RESOLVER`` with the IP address of a DNS resolver reachable from the virtual network.
+Repeat the option if you want to specify multiple IP addresses.
 For example:

   .. code-block:: console

-     $ neutron subnet-create --dns-nameserver 203.0.113.8,198.51.100.53
+     $ openstack subnet create --dns-nameserver 203.0.113.8 --dns-nameserver 198.51.100.53

   .. note::

-     This command requires other options outside the scope of this content.
+     This command requires additional options outside the scope of this content.

-* Configure a DNS resolver on an existing subnet.
+* Add a DNS resolver to an existing subnet.

   .. code-block:: console

-     $ neutron subnet-update --dns-nameserver DNS_RESOLVER SUBNET_ID_OR_NAME
+     $ openstack subnet set --dns-nameserver DNS_RESOLVER SUBNET_ID_OR_NAME

   Replace ``DNS_RESOLVER`` with the IP address of a DNS resolver reachable from the virtual network and ``SUBNET_ID_OR_NAME`` with the UUID or name